evanw/emscripten-library-generator/README.md

 # Emscripten Library Generator

-This packages normal JavaScript libraries into emscripten's strange, undocumented library format.
-It automatically computes dependency and initialization information for global symbols in normal JavaScript code and prefixes all defined global symbols with an underscore to match emscripten's output.
+This packages normal JavaScript libraries into emscripten's strange, undocumented library format which can be passed to the emscripten compiler with the `--js-library` flag.
+It can also be used to automatically populate the emscripten setting `EXPORTED_FUNCTIONS` using the `--unresolved` flag.
+It works by computing dependency and initialization information for global symbols and automatically prefixing all resolved global symbols with an underscore to match emscripten's output.
 Top-level statements other than variable or function declarations are not supported (put initialization into a JavaScript function that is called as the first statement inside main() in C++).

-Usage:
+## Library Generation

+Terminal commands:

     npm install -g emscripten-library-generator
-    emscripten-library-generator input1.js input2.js ... > output.js
+    emscripten-library-generator input1.js input2.js ... > library.js

 Example input: